-3 Causes of Recurring Candida and What to Do About Them
+3 Causes of Recurring Candida & What to Do

 Are you battling with stubborn and recurring Candida overgrowth?
 Have you tried the Candida diet, Candida-fighting supplements, and other lifestyle changes, only to have your symptoms reappear as soon as you stop treatment?
 You’re not the only one.
 This is something I helped to address all the time in my clinic.

 There are a few underlying causes of recurring Candida overgrowth I suspect could be to blame.
 Fortunately, once you pinpoint and address the root cause, you can enjoy lasting relief from chronic symptoms and say goodbye to your ongoing struggle with recurrent infections.

 In this article, I’ll cover the three most common culprits for recurring Candida, and what you can do to break out of this vicious cycle and banish your symptoms once and for all.

 1. How Your Diet Still Affects Recurring Candida

 I know you’re probably thinking, “Wait, I already did the Candida diet!”
 I bet it worked for a time too.
 However, if you start eating the way you did before your Candida protocol, it should come as no surprise that the overgrowth is back.

 Diet is never a quick fix.
 It’s why I call my program “The Myers Way®”— it’s a way of life, not a temporary solution.
 You can reintroduce certain foods and be a little more flexible once you’ve finished the Candida protocol.
 However, if you are susceptible to gut infections you might have to be more careful with what you put on your plate or in your cup.